hildjj/node-cbor/packages/cbor/README.md

 * TypedArrays, ArrayBuffer, DataView
 * Map, Set
 * BigInt
-* [bignumber](https://github.com/MikeMcl/bignumber.js) (If you install it.
-It is needed for big float and big decimal types)

 Decoding supports the above types, including the following CBOR tag numbers: